 How can doctors tell if my child has RSV?

 Although there are many viruses that cause the same symptoms as RSV, doctors don't always need to tell them apart.
 But if they do, doctors test samples of mucus from the nose.

 How do doctors treat RSV ?

 Most children get well at home with rest and fluids.
 If they have trouble breathing, doctors treat them in a hospital with oxygen.
 Nebulizers with medicine that stops the wheezing in asthma (bronchodilators) don't help much with the wheezing in RSV infection.

 How do doctors prevent RSV?

-There's is no vaccine to prevent RSV.
 People with young children should wash their hands a lot to keep from passing on the virus.

 Rarely, doctors give monthly shots of a medicine (palivizumab) that can make RSV infection less severe.
 They use this medicine only in children who are most likely to have serious breathing problems from RSV (for example, young children who have serious heart or lung disease or those who were born very premature).